myckhel/use-redux-states/website/versioned_docs/version-1.x/apis/get-state.md

 title: getState()
 ---

-function to get the state for a given state name.
+function to get the state for a given state path.

 ## `Arguments`

 ### **stateName**

-name of the nest-able state to be selected
+path of the nest-able state to be selected

 ```js
 getState(store, stateName, getter?: (state) => selectedState)